playhaux/ETS2ATS-Profile-Manager/README.md

 ## Usage

-Should be self-explanatory, just right-click on a profile.
+Should be self-explanatory, just right-click on a profile:

+### Copy Profile

+Asks for a new user name, decrypts `profle.sii`, replaces user name and copies the selected profile to a new one.

+### Delete Profile

+Deletes the selected profile directory.

+### Backup Profile

+Asks for a file name and archives the selected profile directory to a zip file.
+Restore by extracting the file to the profiles directory.

+### Decrypt profile.sii

+Decrypt the profile configuration file (for manual editing).

 ## Privacy Statement